PAUL34913/msp1-cv/README.md

 -   Fixed about me image
 -   Added working link from navbar to about me section
 -   Fixed about me landing position when jumping from navbar link on mobile
--   Completed about me section, merging dev with main
+-   Completed about me section

 **09/12/21**